-- (b) Reflects \$[•] million of estimated proceeds from [•] that we will enter into in connection with the distribution, net of \$[•] million in estimated financing costs.
-Proceeds from these anticipated borrowings are expected to be used to fund a payment to Parent of approximately \$[•] million in connection with the distribution. - (c) Reflects the Net Parent investment impact as a result of the anticipated post-separation and post-distribution capital structure.
-As of the distribution date, the Net Parent investment after reflecting the impact of the payment to Parent described in note (b) above will be adjusted to reflect the distribution of [•] million outstanding shares of [NEWCO] common stock to Parent stockholders.
-[NEWCO]'s common stock account reflects an adjustment for the par value of the anticipated [•] million outstanding shares of [NEWCO] common stock, par value of \$[•] per share, expected to be issued upon the distribution.
-[NEWCO]'s additional paid-in capital account reflects an adjustment related to the reclassification of Parent's net investment in [NEWCO].
-Parent's net investment in [NEWCO] will be allocated between common stock and additional paid in capital based on the number of shares of [NEWCO]'s common stock based on [•] shares of Fortive common stock outstanding shares of [NEWCO]'s common stock based on [•] shares of Fortive common stock outstanding shares of [NEWCO]'s common stock based on [•] shares of Fortive common stock of powers and addition of [•] of the outstanding shares of [NEWCO]'s common stock based on [•] shares of Fortive common stock outstanding as of December 31, 2024 and assumed a distribution of [•] of the outstanding shares of [NEWCO]'s common stock.
-The actual number of shares issued will not be known until the record date for the spin-off. - (d) Reflects estimated interest expense of \$[•] million for the year ended December 31, 2024 related to the anticipated borrowing to be entered into in connection with the distribution reflecting an estimated average borrowing cost of approximately [•]% per annum. - (e) Reflects the tax effect of transaction pro forma adjustments using the respective statutory combined state and federal tax rate of [•]% for the year ended December 31, 2024.
-This represents our U.S. statutory tax rate during the period, which differs from our effective tax rate as the adjustments to pro forma earnings before tax will be taxable in the U.S. The pro forma taxes have not been adjusted to reflect any change in our effective tax rate subsequent to the distribution. - (f) The number of [NEWCO] shares used to compute pro forma basic and diluted earnings per share is based on the number of shares of [NEWCO] common stock assumed to be outstanding, based on the number of Parent common shares used for determination of Parent's basic and diluted earnings per share for the year ended December 31, 2024, assuming a distribution ratio of [•] shares of [NEWCO] common stock for every [•] shares of Parent common stock outstanding.
-This calculation does not take into account the dilutive effect that will result from the issuance of [NEWCO] stock-based compensation awards in connection with the adjustment of outstanding Parent stock-based compensation awards held by [NEWCO] employees or the grant of new stock-based compensation awards.
-The number of dilutive shares of [NEWCO] common stock underlying stock-based compensation awards issued in connection with the adjustment of outstanding Parent stock-based compensation awards will not be determined until after the distribution date.
+- (b) Reflects \$1.15 billion of estimated proceeds from the USD Term Loans that we will enter into in connection with the distribution, net of \$3.2 million in estimated financing costs.
+Proceeds from these anticipated borrowings are expected to be used to fund a payment to Parent of approximately \$997 million in connection with the distribution. - (c) Reflects the Net Parent investment impact as a result of the anticipated post-separation and post-distribution capital structure.
+As of the distribution date, the Net Parent investment after reflecting the impact of the payment to Parent described in note (b) above will be adjusted to reflect the distribution of [•] million outstanding shares of Ralliant common stock to Parent stockholders.
+Ralliant's common stock account reflects an adjustment for the par value of the anticipated [•] million outstanding shares of Ralliant common stock to Parent stockholders.
+Ralliant's common stock account reflects an adjustment for the par value of the anticipated [•] million outstanding shares of Ralliant common stock, par value of \$[•] per share, expected to be issued upon the distribution.
+Ralliant's additional paid-in capital account reflects an adjustment related to the reclassification of Parent's net investment in Ralliant.
+Parent's net investment in Ralliant will be allocated between common stock and additional paid in capital based on the number of shares of Ralliant common stock based on [•] shares of Fortive common stock outstanding shares of Ralliant's common stock based on [•] of the outstanding shares of Ralliant's common stock to Fortive's stockholders, on the basis of [•] share of Ralliant's common stock.
+The actual number of shares issued will not be known until the record date for the spin-off. - (d) Reflects estimated interest expense of \$66 million for the year ended December 31, 2024 related to the anticipated borrowing to be entered into in connection with the distribution reflecting an estimated average borrowing cost of approximately 5.8% per annum. - (e) Reflects the tax effect of transaction pro forma adjustments using the respective statutory combined state and federal tax rate of 23.5% for the year ended December 31, 2024.
+This represents our U.S. statutory tax rate during the period, which differs from our effective tax rate as the adjustments to pro forma earnings before tax will be taxable in the U.S. The pro forma taxes have not been adjusted to reflect any change in our effective tax rate subsequent to the distribution. - (f) The number of Ralliant shares used to compute pro forma basic and diluted earnings per share is based on the number of shares of Ralliant common stock assumed to be outstanding, based on the number of Parent common shares used for determination of Parent's basic and diluted earnings per share for the year ended December 31, 2024, assuming a distribution ratio of [•] shares of Ralliant common stock for every [•] shares of Parent common stock outstanding.
+This calculation does not take into account the dilutive effect that will result from the issuance of Ralliant stock-based compensation awards in connection with the adjustment of outstanding Parent stock-based compensation awards held by Ralliant employees or the grant of new stock-based compensation awards.
+The number of dilutive shares of Ralliant common stock underlying stock-based compensation awards issued in connection with the adjustment of outstanding Parent stock-based compensation awards will not be determined until after the distribution date.